WIS 91.16 Head-rest/Restraint

 This view of the mechanism once removed, shows the black plastic levers (white arrows) which secure the head-rest/restraint arms in position.

-11. Remove Rear Left Head-rest/Restraint Actuator The Rear Left Head-rest/Restraint Actuator can be removed by disconnecting the two air lines and the electrical connector.
+1. Remove Rear Left Head-rest/Restraint Mechanism The Rear Left Head-rest/Restraint Actuator can only be removed after disconnecting the two air lines and the electrical connector.